soasme/soasvim/README.md

 you can also type ; to replace :, it's cool.

 ### NERDTree
+see a file-tree command:
-<C-e> or ,,e to see a file-tree command.
+    <C-e> or ,,e

 ### EasyMotion
-,f<word> ,F<word> to jump to the word quikly.
+jump to the word quikly:
+    ,f<word> ,F<word>
     ,b
     ,w
     ,j
     ,k

 ### Mini Buffer Explorer
-It's on the top. use <tab> to change the current edited file.
+It's on the top. use tab to change the current edited file.

+### snipMate
+a snip like textmate
+type
+    for<tab>
+    it will change to
+    for xxx in xxx:
+        # content

+### NERDCommenter
+use v to choose lines, and then
+    ,c<space>   it will comment the line.
+    ,ci         it will uncomment the line.